VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 4. BUILDINGS CAN INDIRECTLY AFFECT SURROUNDING LAND VALUES.

 The fourth law points directly to the ‘Expo Effect’.
-The escalation in land price in Metro Vancouver has been ‘a tide that lifts all boats’ alright—raising them beyond the point where a large majority of the population can afford to buy them.
+The escalation in land price in Metro Vancouver has been ‘a tide that lifts all boats’ alright—raising them beyond the point where greatest part of the population can afford to buy them.
 Vancouverism has revolutionized the principle of ‘stable land valuations’ to such an extent that land speculation is now the preferred mechanism for generating profits in the private sector and wealth in the public sector.
 This is achieved by pouring bottomless amounts of capital into the market with Towers-and-Skytrain mega projects.

 * * * * *